Know Yourself

 How our social identities influence our lives and can influence teaching and interactions with students.

-As educators, it is important to be aware of our own social identities and assumptions and help students do the same.
+Educators need to be aware of our social identities and assumptions and help students do the same.
 Why?
-Social identities impact the quality of the social and emotional dynamics in our courses, which also impacts learning and retention.
-A critical consideration of equity- and inclusive-minded teaching is acknowledging that our students come to us with vastly different experiences and those experiences are often tied to their social identities (i.e., race, gender, sexual orientation, nationality, first-generation status, etc.).
-Therefore equity and inclusion should be considered in every aspect of teaching.
+Social identities impact the quality of our courses' social and emotional dynamics, which also impacts learning and retention.
+A critical consideration of equity- and inclusive-minded teaching is acknowledging that our students come to us with vastly different experiences, and those experiences are often tied to their social identities (i.e., race, gender, sexual orientation, nationality, first-generation status, etc.).
+Therefore, equity and inclusion should be considered in every aspect of teaching.
 Building equitable, inclusive classrooms requires ongoing work and reflection.

 Sathy and Hogan (2022, p.
 11) describe a teaching inclusive mindset by explaining that every pedagogical decision should be countered with two questions: